MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/devices/teams-panels.md

 Para usar painéis do Teams, você precisa da Licença Padrão de Salas do [Microsoft Teams.](https://docs.microsoft.com/MicrosoftTeams/rooms/rooms-licensing)

 > [!Note]
->
-> - Se você já tiver as Salas do Microsoft Teams implantadas no espaço de reunião onde você está instalando painéis do Teams, não precisará de licença adicional para usar painéis do Teams.
+> Se você já tiver as Salas do Microsoft Teams implantadas no espaço de reunião onde você está instalando painéis do Teams, não precisará de licença adicional para usar painéis do Teams.
-> - Você exigirá licença do Microsoft Teams Rooms Premium para usar recursos adicionais de painéis avançados do Teams que estão chegando em breve.

 ## <a name="deploy-teams-panels-devices"></a>Implantar dispositivos de painéis do Teams